The Handley Page Herald was an airliner which showed a lot of potential, but never quite hit the mark in terms of commercial success.

 One of the prototype aircraft, and the one which Prince Philip took on a sales tour of South America.
 It is preserved in the colours of British European Airways (BEA), the first airline to fly the Herald.
 The Museum of Berkshire Aviation is situated on the site of now close Woodley Airfield, where Handley Page aircraft were built.

-This example is preserved at the Imperial War Museum Duxford as part of the outdoor heritage airliner collection.
-Preserved in the colours of Air UK.
-It has been undergoing a rebuild in recent years.
-You can keep up with progress at this link: das.org.uk
+This example was preserved at the Imperial War Museum Duxford as part of the outdoor heritage airliner collection.
+It has recently moved to Scotland’s Morayvia museum by road, being reconstructed and put on display.
+Preserved in the colours of

 G-ASKK City of Norwich Aviation Museum, Norwich, UK